 The Lower School sponsors an intramural sports program for boys and girls.
-Intramural programs run Monday – Thursday.
+Intramural programs generally run Monday – Thursday with a few exceptions.
 Students must have a signed permission form turned in by the first day of the activity.
 Permission forms are sport-specific and are available two weeks prior to the first day of the event.
-The events begin at 3:45 and end at 5:15 p.m.
+Links for the specific sport will be shown below this message and will appear when the Lower Letter has been published on Friday two weeks prior to the first day of the event.
+The events begin at 3:45 and end of 5:15pm.

 We have record numbers of students participating in intramurals and the coaches need time to prepare accordingly.
 Therefore, a student MUST have a signed permission slip by the Monday that the intramural activity begins or they will NOT be allowed to participate.
 Thank you for your cooperation as this will keep our program safe and successful!
 There will be a separate form for each sport they plan to participate in during the year.
 Again, the student must have the signed permission slip turned in prior to the start of the activity.

 Check out the Parent Community Website!